Everything you've ever wanted to know about personal injury law, all in one place

 We hope that once you're armed with the info below that you'll have a eureka moment, and from that point forward, you'll "get" personal injury law.

 Personal Injury Law shortcut: The "I.D.R."
 Method

 After a good while of wracking our brains trying to come up with a simple way to make such a complex subject make sense to everyone, we've finally got it.
 It occurred to us that explaining every little detail about legal statutes and court procedure, or explaining what the elements of negligence are, amounts to little more than trivia to most folks.
 When people say that they want to know how the law works, they really want is to be equipped to understand the law as it relates to everyday life (or to their particular situation).

 We call it the method I.D.R.
 It stands for Injury, Duty, and Remedy.
-Here's how the shortcut method works — take any given accident scenario and just ask yourself the right questions about how the concepts of Injury, Duty, and Remedy apply to the accident:
+Here's how the shortcut method works -- take any given accident scenario and just ask yourself the right questions about how the concepts of Injury, Duty, and Remedy apply to the accident:

 - Was there an injury?

 - Did anyone involved have a duty to keep the injury from occurring?

 - Does the law allow for a remedy?

 That's it.
 Take any given accident scenario, ask the I.D.R. questions, and the answer will either be apparent to you or you'll know specifically what you need to research further.